kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

  description Access Point Interface
 ```

-If you need a trunk interface for this scenario you might add a **FLEXCONNECT** specific configuration like so:
+If you need a trunk interface for this scenario, you might add a **FLEXCONNECT** specific configuration like so:

 ```
 template FLEX_ACCESS_POINT